 Inbound marketing is a client-centered marketing methodology that attracts a target audience by focusing on its actual characteristics and needs.
-It adopts a strategy quite different from those used in mainstream marketing styles, such as outbound marketing.
+It adopts a strategy quite different from mainstream marketing styles, such as outbound marketing.
 Unlike them, inbound marketing focuses on customer experience rather than a “selling at all costs” attitude.
 It allows potential customers to take the initiative instead of chasing them through an invasive approach.
 It is sometimes erroneously compared to content marketing: as a matter of fact, the latter is just one of its several components.

-Major Components of Inbound Marketing
+The Five Fundamentals of Inbound Marketing

 Inbound methodology encompasses a whole set of factors that determine its success.
 We will focus on the essential ones: